OpenDSA/OpenDSA/RST/en/VisFormalLang/FLIntro.rst

   But, can you can solve this simpler than that, without a stack?
   You can actually do this with one integer variable: add one for left paren, subtract one for right paren.
-  The requiremens are that the count starts at 0, never goes negative, and ends with 0.
+  The requirements are that the count starts at 0, never goes negative, and ends with 0.

-* But, can you do it if if your machine had no additional memory other than the program itself?
+* But, can you do it if your machine had no additional memory other than the program itself?
   That is, you can’t store any values or look at them again.

-  The answer is NO, you have to have memory to keep track of left versus right parenthesis.
+  The answer is NO, you have to have memory (at least an integer variable) to keep track of left versus right parenthesis.
   There is no way to solve this problem without extra memory.
-  We can't use the "state" trick mentioned above, because there are an unlimited number of possible "states".
+  We can't use the "state" trick mentioned above, because there are an unlimited number of possible "states" (one "state" for each value of the integer variable).

 * Could you solve this problem (without memory) if you were limited to look at expressions of length 12 or less?